Monica Törnell: 1975–79

-In the mid-1970s, Törnell oriented herself against rock, and toured for some time with her own band consisting of Henrik "Hempo" Hildén (from the jazz fusion group Splash) on drums, Per Sydén on bass guitar, and her brother, Bobo Törnell on guitar.
+In the mid-1970s, Törnell oriented herself against rock, and toured for some time with her band consisting of Henrik "Hempo" Hildén (from the jazz fusion group Splash) on drums, Per Sydén on bass guitar, and her brother, Bobo Törnell on guitar.
 In 1975 came the English-language album Don't Give a Damn, which was produced by Björn J:son Lindh.
 Several members of Splash were involved with the album.
 Bobo was involved with some of Monica's later albums, both as a guitarist and songwriter.
-The album was a kind of revolt against the image of her as folksinger.
+The album was a shift from her image as a folksinger.
 During the Progg movement, it was controversial for a Swedish artist to sing in English.
 She is often associated with this movement, but rarely sung in a progressive context, since she belonged to a commercial record company.
 However, she was critical of the movement, and said in 1977 that she hoped that Progg was the beginning of moving forward, instead of being simplistic, and music would be more open.
 The media compared her voice to that of Melanie Safka and Janis Joplin, but she said that the French Chanson had been her inspiration.
 In 1977, Törnell released another English-language album, Bush Lady, recorded in the UK and produced by the American jazz trumpeter Stephen Franckevich; however, this album was no more successful.

 In October 1977, she participated in the feminist Kvinnokulturfestivalen at the Riksdag building in Stockholm, arranged by, among others, Suzanne Osten.
 She had more successes in 1978 when she returned to the Swedish language and, together with the group New Band (with several members of the band Östan Sol, Västan Måne) published the LPs Jag är som jag är...
 (I am who I am...), produced by Björn J: son Lindh.
 This album included the song En kungens man, written by Björn Afzelius in 1974 and the song Kavaljersvisa från Värmland, which became a huge success.
 The newspaper Dagens Nyheter awarded her with the Kasper Prize for this album, and in July of the same year she sang again at Visfestivalen in Västervik.
 Like a number of other artists, she supported option 3 of the :sv:Folkomröstningen om kärnkraften (Referendum on nuclear power) and participated in a 1979 compilation titled :sv:Nej till kärnkraft!
 (No to nuclear power!) with the song We Will All Go Together When We Go by Tom Lehrer.
 The same year, she also produced her own album, Ingica Mångrind, together with the New Band and mainly in English.